alperozisik/k8s-basic-workshop/doc/cri/cri-o.md

 ```

 # CRI Socket
 > 💡 If there are multiple cri installed, you should specify which one to use.
 Add, `--cri-socket unix:///var/run/crio/crio.sock` whenever if needed.
 Typically this is not needed with just containerd installation.
 You can try regular `kubeadm` command.
-If this is failing due to unspecifiec cri-socket, add the argument as specified.
+If this is failing due to unspecified cri-socket, add the argument as specified.
 Be careful while executing kubeadm commands.